Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

-"PersonalAccessToken": This is the GITHUB PAT​ "Workspace Id": The Sentinel Log Analytics Workspace Id​ "Workspace Key": The Sentinel Log Analytics Workspace Key
+"PersonalAccessToken": This is the GITHUB PAT​ "Workspace Id": The Sentinel Log Analytics Workspace Id​ "Workspace Key": The Sentinel Log Analytics Workspace Key "Function Schedule": The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule
  ```
-4. There are two json files (ORGS.json and lastrun-Audit.json).
+4. There are two json files (ORGS.json and lastrun-Audit.json) in Function Dependencies folder
 5. Edit the ORGS.json file and update "org": "sampleorg" and replace sample org with your org name.
 If you have addtional orgs, add another line
 ```
 {"org": "sampleorg1"}